faizaans-spektra/java-migration-copilot-samples/Labs/java-migration-copilot-v2.md

    ![Deployment progress](images/gc31.png)

-   >**Note:** If you encounter any errors in accessing the application, copy those errors and paste in Github Copilot chat.
+   >**Note:** If you encounter any errors in accessing the application, copy those errors and paste them in the GitHub Copilot chat.
 GitHub Copilot should automatically resolve the errors.

 In this task, you have deployed the fully modernized and containerized application to Azure Kubernetes Service (AKS) by provisioning infrastructure, executing deployment scripts, and validating resources in the Azure portal.